Thiruvananthapuram: Economy

 Thiruvananthapuram is a major IT and ITES hub in India.
 The city contributes about 40-45% of Kerala's total software exports.
 Thiruvananthapuram houses major multinational Technology companies like Oracle Corporation, Nissan, HCL Tech, Accenture, Allianz Technology, Envestnet, Tata Consultancy Services, Infosys, UST Global, Ernst & Young, Flytxt, Guidehouse, Tata Elxsi, McKinsey & Company, RR Donnelley and Quest Global.
 Technopark is the largest information-technology park in India in terms of built-up area.
 It is the largest employment base campus in Kerala with 52,000 IT/ITES professionals and about 400 companies.
 Other IT, media and industrial campuses include Kinfra Film and Video Park, Kinfra Apparel Park, B-HUB and Chithranjali Film Complex.
 Other major IT, biotechnology and industrial campuses include Technocity, Bio 360 Life sciences park and Digital Science Park.

 Tourism is a significant economic sector.
 The presence of natural attractions like beaches, backwaters, hills, and plantations and attractions like heritage, history, Ayurveda, medical tourism and knowledge centres attract many tourists.
 The city experienced a surge of investment in the real estate, infrastructure and retail sectors in 2016–17.

+Port-based development

+Thiruvananthapuram is a commercial port city with port-related infrastructure due to the presence of the Deepwater Container Transhipment port operated by the Vizhinjam International Seaport Ltd. Thiruvananthapuram.

-Port-related activity is low mainly due to the underdevelopment of ports.
-Vizhinjam International Seaport is India's first deep-water transshipment Port.
-Vizhinjam port's location is close to the international shipping routes and, it is just 10–12 nautical miles from the busy Persian Gulf-Malacca shipping lane.
-The port also has a natural depth of 18 to 20 metres which can accommodate huge container ships.
-The berths at Vizhinjam port are designed to cater to vessels of up to 24,000 TEU.
+The port is located close to international shipping routes, approximately 10 to 12 nmi from the busy Persian Gulf–Malacca shipping lane.
+It has a natural depth of 18 to 20 m, enabling it to accommodate large container vessels.
+The berths are designed to handle vessels of up to 24,000 twenty-foot equivalent units (TEU).
+Port-related development has been associated with increased activity in logistics, warehousing, shipping services and supporting infrastructure, trade and transport connectivity.

+Trivandrum Outer Ring Road

+The proposed Trivandrum Outer Ring Road (ORR) (ORR), also known as the Outer Area Growth Corridor (OAGC), is a major infrastructure initiative aimed at supporting the long-term economic development of the city and its surrounding region.
+The corridor, extending approximately 78–80 km between Vizhinjam International Seaport Thiruvananthapuram and Navaikulam, is planned as a six-lane access-controlled highway with designated economic zones along its alignment.
+The TOAGC master plan envisages the development of multiple sector-specific clusters, including logistics, industrial development, information technology, healthcare, health tourism, general tourism, education, and commercial services, forming an integrated investment region around the capital area.
+Key nodes such as Vizhinjam, Kovalam, Vembayam, Mangalapuram, and Nedumangad have been identified for focused development, including a logistics hub at Vizhinjam and a health and tourism hub in the coastal belt.
+The project is also expected to strengthen connectivity between Vizhinjam International Seaport, the IT corridors, and the national highway network, thereby facilitating port-led industrial growth and regional economic expansion.